How to Use a Coping Saw to Create Perfect Curves

 Step 2: Trace the Hole

 Use a compass or a round object to trace a circle.
-In the center of the circle, drill a hole to be able to cut through your hole without having to cut through the material.
+In the center of the circle, drill a hole to cut through your hole without having to cut through the material.

 This technique is suitable for DIY projects and decorations because you won’t damage the material you’re working with to get to the center.